andrewrobles/django-quickstart/README.md

 ## Setup

-Navigate to this directory and run `chmod +x quickstart.sh`
+1. Navigate to this directory and run `chmod +x quickstart.sh`

-1. Run `./quickstart.sh` and the names for the project and app when prompted
+2. Run `./quickstart.sh` and the names for the project and app when prompted

-2. Add your app to the settings file.
-Example: If your app name is polls insert `polls.apps.PollsConfig` to `INSTALLED_APPS` in `settings.py`
+## Database

+1. In the `DATABASES` variable in settings for the `default` dictionary, set `'ENGINE'` to `'django.db.backends.postgresql'`, `PORT` equal to `5432`.
+Create a postgresql database and then set `NAME`, `USER`, and `PASSWORD` to their respective values
+2. Run `python manage.py migrate`
+3. Run `python manage.py createsuperuser` then enter the requested information